-TURN recommends reflecting the impact of D.22-09-026, which eliminated line extension allowances for new connections requested after July 1, 2023, to remove all Service Line, Regulator, and Meter (SRM) costs.2 TURN incorrectly points out that the already awarded allowances are now a sunk cost to the utility, and no longer a marginal cost in the test year.
-TURN erroneously updated the SoCalGas's marginal customer-related distribution costs to remove the capital component of all customer classes.3 SoCalGas and SDG&E only applied the line extension cap to the residential customer class in their Customer Cost Studies.
-The line extension allowances do not impact the other customer classes' capital costs.
+TURN recommends reflecting the impact of D.22-09-026, which eliminated line extension allowances for rewconnections requested after July 1, 2023, to remove all Service Line, Regulator, and Meter (SRM) costs.
+2 TURN incorrectly points out that the already awarded allowances are now a sunk cost to the utility, and no longer a marginal cost in the test year.
+TURN erroneously updated the SoCalGas's marginal customer-related distribution costs to line extension cap to the residential customer class in their Customer Cost Studies.
+The line $\ensuremath{\mathsf{E}}$ extension allowances do not impact the other customer classes' capital costs.